droonga/droonga.org/tutorial/basic/index.md

 The part "Droonga engine" stores the database and provides the search feature actually.
 In this section we install a fluent-plugin-droonga and load searchable data to the database.

-### Install a fluent-plugin-droonga and droonga-client-ruby
+### Install a fluent-plugin-droonga and droonga-client

-    # gem install fluent-plugin-droonga droonga-client-ruby
+    # gem install fluent-plugin-droonga droonga-client

 NOTE: The following tutorials requires the latest droonga-client, that is not not yet released.
 You will need to clone https://github.com/droonga/droonga-client-ruby and use manually built package (`rake install` will do so).